dennisinteractive/drupal_console_commands/Development-workflow-drupal-console.md

 ## Provisioning

-By this time I already had all the bits I needed, so I started talking to DevOps to add to the VM.
+By this time I already had all the bits I needed, so I started talking to our DevOps team to add to the VM.
 I created the dev_scripts https://github.com/dennisinteractive/dev_scripts project which is a wrapper that installs Drupal console and the Custom commands + chains.

 The installation is quite simple and happens once when provisioning runs for the first time on the VM: